SystolicAttention: Fusing FlashAttention within a Single Systolic Array: Microarchitecture

 The \FA{} outer loop is divided into two additional phases:

-\begin{itemize} \item \textbf{Reciprocal:} Load the log exponent sum of $P$ from the accumulation SRAM and compute its reciprocal.
-The result is stored in the accumulator as a scaling factor for the next phase. \item \textbf{Attn LSE Norm:} Load the output matrix $O$ from the accumulator and apply the reciprocal scaling factor. \end{itemize}
+\begin{itemize} \item \texttt{Reciprocal}: load the log exponent sum of $P$ from the accumulation SRAM and compute its reciprocal.
+The result is stored in the accumulator as a scaling factor for the next phase. \item \texttt{AttnLSENorm}: load the output matrix $O$ from the accumulator and apply the reciprocal scaling factor. \end{itemize}

 Each compute instruction reads one input tile from SRAM and writes one output tile to the accumulator SRAM.
-This one-tile-in, one-tile-out design ensures that compute instructions can be executed as soon as their corresponding SRAM tile is ready—without waiting on other tiles to be loaded or processed.
+This one-tile-in, one-tile-out design ensures that compute instructions can be executed as soon as their corresponding SRAM tile is ready, without waiting for other tiles to be loaded or processed.
 DMA instructions follow a similar structure to compute instructions, consisting of one memory tile descriptor and one SRAM tile descriptor.
 However, they use wider bit fields to support large memory address spaces.